-Washington State Ferries (WSF), the Federal Highway Administration (FHWA), and the Federal Transit Administration (FTA) are planning a project to replace the aging and seismically vulnerable components of Colman Dock in Seattle in order to maintain ferry service in the future.
-These agencies have initiated the environmental review process.
+Washington State Ferries, the Federal Highway Administration, and the Federal Transit Administration will replace the old and seismically vulnerable parts of Colman Dock in Seattle in order to maintain its critical role as a regional multimodal transportation hub.

 Why is WSDOT